Civil Dialogue™ “Hot Topics, Cool Heads”

 first Wednesday of each month

 In a CD session, volunteer participants consider a provocative statement and have the opportunity to embody a position on the statement ranging from “agree strongly” to “disagree strongly.”
 Participants are asked to follow guidelines for civility that are explained by the facilitator.
 The dialogue is then extended to the broader audience who are encouraged to respond with their own opinions and questions.
 Civil Dialogue is informed by rhetorical criticism and theories of performance and provides an innovative tool for productive citizen communication.
-For more information visit Civil-Dialogue.com
+For more information visit Civil-Dialogue.org

 The Encyclopedia Show Arizona

 Brought to the Empty Space by "The Institute of Human Knowledge and Hygiene,” The Encyclopedia Show is a multi-genre, age-integrated presentation of creative performances on a central theme taken from an ACTUAL encyclopedia.
 It is probably best to think of it as part open mic, part variety show!
 Each performer is assigned a specific subset of the central theme on which to write and perform.
-Thus, The Encyclopedia Show is a live variety extravaganza that commissions local and touring artists from many artistic disciplines to focus their individual talents toward the noble endeavor of delivering you knowledge in a fun and creative format.
+Thus, The Encyclopedia Show is a live variety extravaganza that commissions local and touring artists from many artistic disciplines to focus their individual talents toward the noble endeavor of delivering your knowledge in a fun and creative format.
 Learn more about this world-wide event at encyclopediashow.com

 Sweet Chariot, written by Elaine Kessler